WordPress/gutenberg/docs/explanations/architecture/entities.md

 # Entities and Undo/Redo.

-The WordPress editors, whether it's the post or site editor manipulate what we call entity records.
-These are objects that represent a post, a page, a user, a term, a template etc. They are the data that is stored in the database and that is manipulated by the editor.
+The WordPress editors, whether it's the post or site editor, manipulate what we call entity records.
+These are objects that represent a post, a page, a user, a term, a template, etc. They are the data that is stored in the database and that is manipulated by the editor.
 Each editor can fetch, edit and save multiple entity records at the same time.

 For instance, when opening a page in the site editor:
  - you can edit properties of the page itself (title, content...)
  - you can edit properties of the template of the page (content of the template, design...)
  - you can edit properties of template parts (header, footer) used with the template.

-The editor keeps track of all these modifications and orchestrated the saving of all these modified records.
+The editor keeps track of all these modifications and orchestrates the saving of all these modified records.
 This happens within the `@wordpress/core-data` package.

 ## Editing entities